-Content areas span the scope of kidney disease and include: risk factors, screening, diagnosis, staging, co-morbidities and complications such as diabetes, hypertension, cardiovascular disease, anemia, mineral and bone disorder (MBD), chronic kidney disease, kidney failure, dialysis, acute kidney injury, infectious diseases as they relate to kidney disease, all aspects of kidney transplantation, and patient safety issues.
-Selected topics are based on identified need and gaps in physician knowledge, competence and performance regarding the care and treatment of individuals affected by kidney disease.
-Kidney Disease Outcomes Quality (KDOQI) and Kidney Disease Improving Global Initiatives (KDIGO) evidence based guidelines and the latest peer-reviewed clinical science provide the foundation for developing much of the content associated with best practice, as do professional interests, expert opinions, literature reviews and needs assessment data from patients and caregivers that identify gaps in quality of care relative to physician implementation of the science.
+Content areas span the scope of kidney disease and include: risk factors, screening, diagnosis, chronic kidney disease (CKD) and acute kidney injury (AKI) staging, co-morbidities and complications such as diabetes, hypertension, cardiovascular disease, anemia, mineral and bone disorder (MBD), kidney failure, dialysis, infectious diseases as they relate to kidney disease, all aspects of kidney transplantation, and patient safety issues.
+Selected topics are based on identified need and gaps in interprofessional knowledge, competence and performance regarding the care and treatment of individuals affected by kidney disease.
+Kidney Disease Outcomes Quality (KDOQI) evidence based clinical practice guidelines and the latest peer-reviewed clinical science provide the foundation for developing much of the content associated with best practice, as do professional interests, expert opinions, literature reviews and needs assessment data from patients and caregivers that identify gaps in quality of care relative to implementation of current science.

-Practicing physicians, residents, and fellows in nephrology and other specialties including internal medicine, cardiology, endocrinology, family practice, hospitalists; advanced practitioners (physician assistants, nurse practitioners), nurses, pharmacists and other disciplines in any setting who care for individuals who are at increased risk for, or affected by, kidney disease.
+Target audiences include physicians, residents, and fellows in nephrology, internal medicine, family medicine, cardiology, endocrinology, family practice, and other specialties; hospitalists; advanced practitioners; nurses; pharmacists; dietitians; social workers and other professionals in any setting who care for individuals who are at increased risk for, or affected by, kidney disease.

-Types of Activities:
+Types of Activities